dcpark777/heppi/README.md

 # Heppi 🎄

-A mobile-friendly Christmas-themed blog web application built with React, Tailwind CSS, and Supabase authentication.
+A mobile-friendly Christmas-themed web application with a rotating 3D Christmas tree and fireworks animation.
+Built with React, Vite, and Tailwind CSS, deployed on Vercel.

 ## Features

 - 🎄 Rotating 3D Christmas tree with animated lights
+- 🎆 Fireworks animation with "MERRY", "CHRISTMAS", and "I LOVE YOU" messages
 - 📱 Mobile-optimized for iPhone and other mobile devices
-- 🔐 Supabase authentication (optional - works without it)
+- 🔐 Optional Supabase authentication
-- 🐳 Docker containerization support
-- ☁️ Terraform configuration for AWS EC2 (free tier)
-- ⚛️ React + Vite for fast development
+- ⚡ Fast development with Vite
-- 🎨 Tailwind CSS for modern styling
+- 🎨 Modern styling with Tailwind CSS
+- ☁️ Deployed on Vercel with automatic HTTPS

 ## Tech Stack

 - **Frontend**: React 18, Vite, Tailwind CSS
-- **Backend**: Node.js, Express
 - **Authentication**: Supabase (optional)
-- **Infrastructure**: Terraform, AWS EC2
-- **Containerization**: Docker
+- **Deployment**: Vercel
+- **Build Tool**: Vite

 ## Getting Started